gapizza/public-api-docs/invoices.md

 ```

-**Example request for orders by updatedAt**
+**Example request for invoices by updatedAt**

-This will return all orders updated after `2021-10-20T00:00:00.000Z`, 100 at a time.
+This will return all invoices updated after `2021-10-20T00:00:00.000Z`, 100 at a time.

-Because there is no filter for status, you'll have to filter on the client side for orders that are set to `paid`.
+Because there is no filter for status, you'll have to filter on the client side for invoices that are set to `paid`.
 But may still want to see the remainder in case they have been voided.

 ```javascript